 Prior to this offering, we have designated and issued six other series of mandatorily convertible preferred stock.
 For each such series of mandatorily convertible preferred stock (the "convertible preferred stock), each share of convertible preferred stock has a par value of \$0.0001 and each holder of convertible preferred stock is entitled to receive an annual dividend equal to 2% on the nominal value of the convertible preferred stock, payable quarterly, until such time as the convertible preferred stock converts into common stock.
 Five years after the relevant issuance date, all convertible preferred stock shall automatically convert into shares of common stock at a conversion price equal to \$10.00 per share of convertible preferred stock.
-At any time following the third anniversary from their issuance date, if the closing price of the common stock has been at least \$20.00 per share for 10 consecutive business days, the remaining balance of the then-outstanding shares of convertible preferred stock shall automatically convert at a conversion price equal to \$14.00 per share of common stock.
-The holders of convertible preferred stock are entitled, at their option, at any time following their issuance date and prior to their final conversion date, to convert all or any such then-outstanding shares of convertible preferred stock into common stock at a conversion price equal to \$14.00 per share of convertible preferred stock.
+At any time following the third anniversary from their issuance date, if the closing price of the common stock has been at least \$20.00 per share for 10 consecutive business days, the remaining balance of the then-outstanding shares of convertible preferred stock shall automatically convert at a conversion price equal to \$14.00 per share of convertible preferred stock at a conversion ghares of convertible preferred stock into common stock at a conversion price equal to \$14.00 per share of convertible preferred stock at a conversion price equal to \$14.00 per share of convertible preferred stock.